Timendus/chip8-test-suite/README.md

 So I've taken the liberty to fix those issues, add a few new tests and make some cosmetic changes for this test suite.

+This test needs the opcodes listed above for the IBM logo as well as the conditional skip opcodes (`3XNN`, `4XNN` and `5XY0`) to be working properly to actually show you some sane results.

 ![Corax89's opcode test](./pictures/corax+.png)

 The codes on the screen correspond to the functioning of these opcodes: